 Q: When can we come and have a tour of the school?

-A: You are very welcome on any day Monday to Friday.
+A: Outside of current Covid-19 restrictions you are very welcome on any day Monday to Friday.
 Our Registrar, Anne Pierpoint, will be happy to arrange an appointment for you.

 We will take you around the school so that you can see the facilities and classes in action and after the tour, we will arrange a meeting for you with other key members of staff.
 A typical visit to the school will last approximately 1-2 hours.
 You are very welcome to bring your daughter(s) with you on this visit.